 At the initiation or start date of a swap, the value is zero to both parties involved.
 The value of the swap then changes over time as the value of the underlying asset or interest rate changes.
 Because one leg of the swap is fixed and the other leg is variable, any positive change for one party will result in an adverse change to the other party.

 At the initiation date, the two parties involved in a swap will agree to exchange cash flows to the same value.
 Therefore, fixed value = variable value.
-The party making payments on a variable rate will typically use the benchmark rate set by LIBOR while the party making payments based on a fixed rate uses a benchmark to U.S. Treasury Bonds.
+The party making payments on a variable rate will typically use the benchmark rate set by LIBOR.
+The party making payments based on a fixed rate uses a benchmark to US Treasury Bonds.

 What is the swap rate curve?

 A swap rate curve is a graph or a chart that helps identify the relationship between swap rates and all available maturities at the time.
-It’s essentially a yield curve of any given swap and shows traders the possible return of a swap over different maturity dates.
+It’s essentially a yield curve of any given swap.
+It shows traders the possible return of a swap over different maturity dates.
 A swap rate curve is illustrated by a chart that has the swap rate dotted along the y-axis (the vertical line) and maturity date plotted on the x-axis (the horizontal line).
-It’s also used as a benchmark for determining the funds rate, which is used to price fixed income products such as bonds.
+It’s also used as a benchmark for determining the funds rate.
+This is used to price fixed income products such as bonds.
 An example of a swap curve can be demonstrated on the below chart.